-I enjoy teaching a range of topics related to ecology, botany and biology.
-As an educator, I strive to help all my students develop skills in critical thinking, problem solving, and communicating with diverse groups.
+I enjoy teaching a range of topics related to ecology, botany and science communication.
+As an educator, I strive to help all my students think critically, solve problems, and communicate effectively with diverse groups.

 I help students develop as independent scientists by emphasizing skills for scientific inference, particularly study design and analysis methods.
 I also encourage students of ecology to gain inspiration and ideas by spending time observing the natural world.

-Taking students in the field is one of my favorite parts of teaching, and I love the unique opportunities for learning that occur hiking along a trail, where examples of connections between plant communities and landscape ecology are in panoramic abundance.
+Taking students in the field is one of my favorite parts of teaching, and I love the unique opportunities for learning that occur hiking along a trail, where examples of connections between plant communities and landscape context are in panoramic abundance.

 For more information on my teaching experience, please see my CV.